AbieSafdie171/cs670/doc.md

 More specifically these are:
 	- How does the amount of plankton change with respect to temperature?
-		- How does this then impact oxygen and nutrient levels?
+		- How does this impact oxygen and nutrient levels?
 		- Can we form a model that can accurately predict plankton levels?
 	- How does the level of nutrients change with temperature?
 	- How does the primary productivity rate change with plankton and temperature levels?